MicrosoftDocs/win32/desktop-src/AdRms_Script/revocationcondition-url-property.md

 ## Remarks

 A revocation list, if required, must exist on the client computer.
-When the client uses an AD RMS–enabled application to open protected content, the AD RMS client software searches the local computer for the appropriate list.
+When the client uses an AD RMS enabled application to open protected content, the AD RMS client software searches the local computer for the appropriate list.
 If the list file is not found or has expired, the AD RMS client attempts to download it from the location specified by the **Url** property.

 We recommend that you place the revocation list file in a location that is accessible to all users who require it.
 The preferred location is a public website.
 This ensures that users can access the file from both inside and outside the corporate network.